 The Wonder Woman Character

-Wouldn’t you know, along comes a First World War pilot, played by actor Chris Pine [latest Captain Kirk, Star Trek] who crash-lands into the sea near Paradise Island, later proving to Diana that, “Love is the only thing that can defeat evil.”
+Wouldn’t you know, along comes a World War I pilot, played by actor Chris Pine [latest Captain Kirk, Star Trek] who crash-lands into the sea near Paradise Island, later proving to Diana’s heart that, “Love is the only thing that can defeat evil.”

 Ah, now we’re getting somewhere!